 “We collaborate with our OEM partners to share insights we think they will find interesting.”

 Kurt Kohler, Senior Vice President – Enterprise Holdings, March 2017

 Enterprise Holdings’ relationship with automakers has always been and will always be mutually beneficial.
 And it is based on a shared commitment to providing the best transportation options for the long term.

 Enterprise Holdings' fleet of “virtual cars” is well-positioned to quickly and efficiently introduce consumers to new innovations and vehicle technology, especially as transportation infrastructure and alternatives, including autonomous vehicles, evolve in the future.
-That means, with more than 70 million transactions processed annually, Enterprise Holdings facilitates significantly more than a million “extended test drives” every week throughout the world.
+That means, with nearly 74 million transactions processed annually, Enterprise Holdings facilitates significantly more than a million “extended test drives” every week throughout the world.

 In fact, our fleet introduces consumers to different brands and the latest technological advances in more than 450 makes and models, which, in turn, also helps OEMs (original equipment manufacturers) maintain and even grow market share.
 As a result, we continually look for ways to communicate and collaborate with our longtime manufacturing partners, from university promotions to exclusive access to newly designed vehicles and luxury exotics.

 In addition, our special “Rate This Ride” program enables customers to evaluate vehicles on a scale of one to five in a variety of categories – such as styling, amenities and ease of use – and provide feedback to automakers.
 That is another reason approximately 90 percent of Enterprise Holdings’ fleet is now delivered with higher than base trim, a reflection of the market’s growing sophistication and increasing consumer demand.